-Although drivers should always show caution on the road and respect big rigs, careless or reckless truck drivers cause many blind spot accidents.
-As mentioned earlier, trucks have “no-zones” that all drivers should be aware of, but that doesn’t absolve truckers of responsibility or liability in the event of a blind spot accident.
+Although truck drivers should always show caution on the road and respect big rigs, careless or reckless truck drivers cause many blind spot accidents.
+As mentioned earlier, trucks have “no-zones” that all drivers should be aware of, but that doesn’t absolve truckers of responsibility or liability in the event of a trucking accident.

 Truck drivers must follow the rules of the road just like everyone else, and part of their job is remaining alert to hazards like blind spots.
 Safe truckers should be cognizant to when and where other vehicles are entering or exiting their blind spots – never driving distracted or drowsy, and missing these cues and putting others on the road at risk.

 Negligent or careless truck drivers might cause a blind spot accident if they:

 - Don’t have the truck mirrors installed properly

 - Don’t align the mirrors properly to reduce blind spots effectively